 We have extracted value from the waste streams we manage for years, and we are focusing on increasing our ability to do so, particularly in the field of clean and renewable energy.
 Most significantly, our current operations produce renewable energy through the waste-to-energy facilities that are managed by our Wheelabrator Group and our landfill gas-to-energy operations.
-We are actively seeking opportunities to enhance our existing renewable energy service offerings to ensure that we can respond to the shifting demands of consumers and ensure that we are acting as a leader in environmental stewardship.
+We are actively seeking opportunities to enhance our existing renewable energy service offerings to effectively respond to the shifting demands of consumers and be a leader in environmental stewardship.

-We are disclosing the following supplemental information related to the operating results of our renewable energy operations for the first quarters of 2011 and 2010 (in millions) because we believe that it provides information related to the significance of our current renewable energy operations, the profitability of these operations and the costs we are incurring to develop these operations.
+We are disclosing the following supplemental information related to the operating results of our renewable energy operations for the three and nine months ended September 30, 2011 and 2010 (in millions) because we believe that it provides information related to the significance of our current renewable energy operations, the profitability of these operations, and the costs we are incurring to develop these operations.
 Although our Wheelabrator Group's income from operations has declined year-over-year, we continue to make progress in the area of renewable energy.